tomaka/luawrapper/README.md

 Prints `true` and `6.4`.

-You can also use `readVariable` to directly read inside an array.
+You can also use `readVariable` and `writeVariable` to directly read or write inside an array.

     std::cout << lua.readVariable("a", "test") << std::endl;
     std::cout << lua.readVariable("a", 2) << std::endl;